-The majority of this GMU is in private ownership, although a number of large landowners participate in the department's private land access program.
+The majority of this GMU is in private ownership, although several large landowners participate in the department's private land access program.
 Hunters wishing to hunt in this GMU are highly encouraged to contact landowners long before their season opens to secure access.
-Hunters applying for special permits in this GMU are encouraged to secure access prior to applying.
+Hunters applying for special permits in this GMU are encouraged to secure access before applying.